zb3/chrome-android-customscripts/README.md

 Unfortunately, some necessary interfaces are not exposed to the java part, that's why CS is barely useful.
 I wish this list was shorter...

 * limited capabilities compared to GM:
-    * injected scripts/serviceworkers have no additional permissions (CSP applies to them)
+    * injected scripts/serviceworkers have no additional permissions (SOP and CSP are enforced)
     * scripts cannot be injected into frames
     * scripts cannot be injected at `document-start` which makes CS unsuitable for blocking scripts and other page functionality
-    * not directly compatible with some userscripts (different url pattern, no GM_ functions)
     * scripts cannot store data (that pages can't access)
 * currently all scripts are loaded into memory (stored as... utf16?) when the browser starts, this needs to be fixed asap
 * Service Workers can only be injected into origins directly specified, no wildcards possible